-Google Search Console (GSC) is an essential tool for understanding how Google sees your website.
+Google Search Console is an essential tool for understanding how Google sees your website.
 It provides insights into search performance, indexing status, and technical issues.

-Key GSC features
+Key Google Search Console features

 - Performance reports: Clicks, impressions, CTR, and average position